Read our 2022 annual report

 “In Bangladesh, floods are becoming an annual event and the severity of the flooding is increasing.
 This causes land erosion which peaks during the June-to-October monsoon season, bringing torrential rains and swelling the country’s rivers.

-“This year, erosion destroyed the homes of at least 8,000 people in Bangladesh’s northern districts during heavy July floods that swept through the region and displaced at least 300,000 people across the country.
+“In 2019, erosion destroyed the homes of at least 8,000 people in Bangladesh’s northern districts during heavy July floods that swept through the region and displaced at least 300,000 people across the country.
 Hundreds more households have been stranded recently.”

 Mulpeter highlights that the people being hit hardest by the effects of climate change are those who have had the least to do with damaging the planet.